 Philipp was born in Germany in 1965 and came to Canada as a one-year-old with his family.
 He grew up in Saskatoon where he was fascinated with animals from a young age.
 Philipp first did a bachelor's degree in biology at the University of Saskatchewan before deciding to go into veterinary medicine there.
 Philipp met his wife, Lorraine, at the veterinary college and when they graduated in 1990 they moved to Winnipeg, Lorraine’s hometown.
 He has been at Birchwood ever since then.
 Lorraine now works part-time at Academy Spay and Neuter Clinic.

 Philipp and Lorraine have two children, Isabel and Alexander and two cats, Lucy and Gabi, as well as Orbit, a Shetland Sheepdog.
-In his spare time Philipp loves to travel, read, write, blog, cook, brew beer, cycle and hike, among other things!
+In his spare time Philipp loves to travel, read, write, ski, cycle and hike, among other things!

 Dr. Andrea Robertson grew up in Winnipeg and did her undergraduate studies at the University of Winnipeg.
 She worked at Birchwood the summer of 1999, before her final year of veterinary school, as a veterinary preceptor.
 She returned to Birchwood upon graduation from the Western College of Veterinary Medicine in May 2000.
 Her interests include soft tissue surgery, neurology and ophthalmology.
 She is currently completing her training to become certified in animal physiotherapy and rehabilitation.